Setup Guide

 bid / strike >= Weekly %.

-Chance mode uses Robinhood Chance of Profit, where Chance % of 10 means at least 90%.
+Assignment mode uses Robinhood Chance of Profit converted to assignment chance, where Assignment % of 10 means assignment chance at or below 10%.

 Both mode looks for a strike satisfying both rules first, then uses the closest available